CALIFORNIA PROBATE SALE

 Fill out the form below to request our free California Probate Informational Guide to be emailed to you.*

 In California when a person dies with property not held in a living trust, state law requires the estate to go through the probate process.
-In short the probate process is a court administered clearing of assets/debts held in the estate, which usually takes about a year to complete.
-Selling a property through California probate is a lot more involved than a regular sale.
-The court sets forth a strict set of steps that must be followed in order for the court to approve a probate sale.
+The probate process is a court administered clearing of assets/debts held in the estate.
+We understand this can be a long daunting process for all, whether you’re a beneficiary or administrator.
+Selling a property through a probate court proceeding is much more complicated than a regular property sale.

 Frequently Asked Questions about California Probate